Healthy Yellow Rice & Spicy Sriracha Beans Recipe | VIDEO

-Once everything is finished cooking, serve, garnish with cilantro and enjoy! x
+Once everything is finished cooking, serve, garnish with cilantro and enjoy.

-I also wanted to mention that this recipe uses another one of my household staples, Sofrito.
+I also wanted to mention that this recipe uses another one of my kitchen staples: sofrito.
 You will find Sofrito in almost every Hispanic household!
 My boyfriend’s family is Puerto Rican and Ecuadorian, so his aunt taught me how to make it.
 It’s incredible simple; all you have to do is blend up vegetables and herbs in your blender.

 We clearly made enough to last MANY months!
 Instead of powdered seasonings that are often dried on high heat or irradiated, this base of flavors is fresh, rich in antioxidants and boosts heart health/circulation.
 You can make a big batch a few times a year and freeze it in small jars so that you can defrost one by one as needed.